 This half term, in Literacy we will be basing our Literacy around the Aztec topic work; looking at newspaper reports, letter writing, diary entries, instructional writing and persuasive texts.
 We will explore many books together to help us improve our writing, grammar and punctuation and our reading skills including prediction and deduction.
 We will put a lot of emphasis on spellings and handwriting, as they are key for success in Year 6.

 I expect children in Class 3 to be reading on a daily basis and their Reading Records to be kept up to date.
 Weekly spellings will be given on a Friday, and will be tested the following Friday.
 Please make sure you take the time to learn these.

-Some areas of maths we will be covering in this half term will include: properties of number (squares, cubes, primes and factors) to increase our confidence with manipulating numbers; and mental methods of multiplication (linked to times table confidence).
-We will continue to promote a mastery approach encouraging fluency in mathematical understanding and independent problem solving rather than rote learning for tests.
-We will develop skills such as visualisation, questioning, mental strategies and pattern recognition.
+Areas of maths we will be covering in Class 3 this Autumn half term include; place value, decimals and perfecting our skills in mental and written strategies for the four operations.
+We will focus on developing resilience and confidence towards learning and teaching a mastery approach, promoting mathematical understanding and problem solving rather than rote learning for tests.
+We will develop skills such as visualisation, mental strategies and pattern recognition.